-Csn6 knockout hearts revealed early defects in desmosomal integrity, which included the hyperaccumulation of autophagic vacuoles (red arrowheads) at remnants of destroyed electron dense desomosomes (eg., often observed as wider/half desmosomal structures (yellow arrowheads); Figure 3H).
-Csn6 knockout hearts also displayed hyper-accumulation of autophagic-like (multilayered) vesicles (green arrowhead) specifically at the cardiac cell junction (Figure 3H).
-The sufficiency of Csn6 loss (Cre group) to target increased neddylation and ensuing ubiquitination was also observed in cardiomyocytes (Figure 4A and D and Supplemental Figure 4A).
-Using cycloheximide chase assays, we show that CSN6 deficiency in cardiomyocytes results in a significant reduction in the half-life of key/core desmosomal proteins (which undergo more rapid degradation), demonstrating that protein degradation is specifically impacted in Csn6 deficient cardiomyocytes (Figure 4B and C).
-Restoration of CSN enzymatic function (via neddylation inhibitor MLN4924) and thus, targeting underlying deneddylation functions of CSN6 can also alleviate desmosomal protein loss caused by deletion of CSN6 (Figure 4D), highlighting desmosomal proteins as direct substrates of neddylation-mediated protein degradation.
+(e.g., often observed as wider/ half desmosomal structures; Figure 3H).
+Csn6-iKO hearts also displayed hyperaccumulation of autophagic-like (multilayered) vesicles specifically at the cardiac cell junction (Figure 3H).
+The sufficiency of Csn6 loss (Cre group) to target increased neddylation and ensuing ubiquitination was also observed in cardiomyocytes (Figure 4, A and D, and Supplemental Figure 4A).
+Using cycloheximide (CHX) chase assays, we show that CSN6 deficiency in cardiomyocytes results in a significant reduction in the half-life of key/ core desmosomal proteins (which undergo more rapid degradation), demonstrating that protein degradation is specifically affected in Csn6-deficient cardiomyocytes (Figure 4, B and C).
+Restoration of CSN enzymatic function (via neddylation inhibitor MLN4924) and thus targeting of underlying deneddylation functions of CSN6 can also alleviate desmosomal protein loss caused by deletion of CSN6 (Figure 4D), highlighting desmosomal proteins as direct substrates of neddylation-mediated protein degradation.